Neptuneia/dogix/README.md

 # dogix
-a linux distribution focused on the dog species of animals
+Dogix is an Arch based Linux distrobution that for some reason we decided to name after the species of dogs.